Additive subordination of multiparameter Markov processes: Additive subordination of M-OU processes

 In what follows, we assume that $\SS(t)$ is a regularized Sato process.
 When explicit computations are provided, for simplicity we assume $\rho>1$ and choose $t_0=0$.

 \begin{definition} The $\RR^{d}$-valued process defined by

-where $\SS(t)=(S_1(t),\ldots, S_{d+1}(t))$ is a (regularized) Sato subordinator with independent components, is a factor-based Sato Ornstein-Uhlenbeck (Sato-OU) process. \end{definition} By construction, the Sato-OU process $\YY(t)$ defined in \eqref{eq:MultiOU2} is an inhomogeneous Markov process, whose generator is given in the following proposition. \begin{proposition} The generators of the Sato-OU process $\YY(t)$ in \eqref{eq:MultiOU2} is
+where $\SS(t)=(S_1(t),\ldots, S_{d+1}(t))$ is a (regularized) Sato subordinator with independent components, is a factor-based Sato Ornstein-Uhlenbeck (Sato-OU) process. \end{definition} The proposed construction builds on a simple factor structure widely used in financial applications to model the common and idiosyncratic components of returns.
+In the Lévy setting, i.e. when the multiparameter process $\UU$ is a Lévy process, the resulting process $\YY(t)$ is an additive process.
+If, instead, $\UU$ is of OU type, the resulting process is, in general, no longer Markovian.
+Nevertheless, we can rely on the fact that $\YY(t; d+1)$ keeps the Markov property.